• Skip to primary navigation

 Why can’t leaders in India be as cool as Obama?

-Today there is a lot of mistrust between residents in India and the politicians (irrespective of the political party).
+Today, there is a lot of mistrust between residents of India and politicians (irrespective of the political party).
 There is a war on social media.
-I would like to emphasize that I am totally against anti-national content floating around, I doubt any sane person will support bad content.
+I want to emphasize that I am totally against anti-national content floating around.
+I doubt any sane person will support bad content.

 I have heard TV anchors telling the political party representatives on the nightly screaming shows – “We just don’t get to interview the Prime Minister, Sonia Gandhi or Rahul Gandhi.
-We don’t know what are their views”.
-And if these important people do give an interview we viewers will go deaf all day on hearing “EXCLUSIVE interview of blah blah ONLY on our channel, FIRST to bring the interview on YOUR channel”.
-After all TRPs are very important (irrespective of how accurate or inaccurate they are!).
+We don’t know their views”.
+And if these important people do give an interview, we viewers will go deaf all day on hearing “EXCLUSIVE interview of blah blah ONLY on our channel, FIRST to bring the interview on YOUR channel”.
+After all, TRPs are very important (irrespective of how accurate or inaccurate they are!).

-Twitter was and is one of the best ways our politicians can get close to the general public.
-But very few of politicians in India have chosen to use this medium, even if they are on Twitter the messages are awfully boring.
+Twitter was and is one of the best ways for our politicians to get close to the general public.
+But very few politicians in India have chosen to use this medium, even if they are on Twitter, the messages are awfully boring.
 Reading those “best wishes for festival”, “Good morning”, “Happy new year” are such irrelevant tweets from politicians (or anybody for that matter).
-There are a handful politicians who are communicating with citizens thru their tweets (I am not affiliated to any political party) – Ajay Maken, Milind Deora, Narendra Modi, Omar Abdullah, Rajeev Chandrasekhar, Subramanian Swamy, Sushma Swaraj.
+There are a handful of politicians who are communicating with citizens through their tweets (I am not affiliated with any political party) – Ajay Maken, Milind Deora, Narendra Modi, Omar Abdullah, Rajeev Chandrasekhar, Subramanian Swamy, Sushma Swaraj.

-What we need to appreciate about the politicians in US though is they are cool with the ordinary people.
-They have a great sense of humor, just not afraid to share a joke, shake their leg with their citizens.
+What we need to appreciate about the politicians in the US though is they are cool with the ordinary people.
+They have a great sense of humour, just not afraid to share a joke, or shake their leg with their citizens.
 In fact they even invite comedians to the White House.
 Why can’t our politicians be cool?
-Just came across this tweet which shows Obama being lifted (with the permission of secret service) by a restaurant owner!
+Just came across this tweet which shows Obama being lifted (with the permission of the Secret Service) by a restaurant owner!

 President Obama is lifted in the air by Scott Van Duzer, owner of the Big Apple Pizza owner